mmore500/reinterpretive-label/README.md

 ```

 This will download the packaged linux workflow for you and do the actual work of compiling `instance.tex` to `instance.pdf`.
+Be sure that your `instance.tex` file is saved in the current working directory with exactly that name.

 If you want to fiddle with your reinterpretive label some more (i.e., make futher edits to `instance.tex`) and then recompile `instance.pdf`, waiting for the singularity workflow image to download again can be annoying.
 You can get around this by using the cached `.simg` file generated when you run from SingularityHub (`shub`) the first time.